How to Buy a House With Bad Credit

 If you're a service member, veteran or surviving spouse and meet the eligibility requirements, you may qualify for the U.S. Department of Veteran Affairs (VA) home loan program.

-The VA backs loans, which is similar to the FHA program in that the VA insures the loan, but a VA-approved lender issues the loan.
+In most cases, the VA backs the loan, but a VA-approved lender issues the loan.
 Technically, there's no credit score requirement for VA loans.
 However, many VA-approved lenders require a minimum credit score of around 620.

 First-Time Homebuyers Programs